tytso/xfstests-bld/Documentation/android-xfstests.md

 will go away after reboot.
 However, the reformatting of the userdata filesystem with a smaller size to free up space is persistent.
-If you are done running xfstests and wish to expand userdata to take up its full partition again, then reboot into fastboot mode and run 'fastboot -w' to wipe and reformat userdata again, this time with the full size.
+If you are done running xfstests and wish to expand userdata to take up its full partition again, then reboot into fastboot mode and run `fastboot -w` to wipe and reformat userdata again, this time with the full size.

 ## Other notes